 Plan investments are shares of mutual funds managed by Fidelity.
 Fidelity is the trustee as defined by the Plan and, therefore, these transactions qualify as party-in-interest transactions.
-Fees incurred by the Plan for investment management services are included in net appreciation/depreciation in fair value of investments, as they are paid through revenue sharing, rather than as a direct payment.
-Fees paid by the Plan for professional, legal and accounting expenses are paid through revenue sharing and direct payment from the Plan's forfeitures account and amounted to \$263,834 for the year ended December 31, 2022.
-The total revenue used to offset these expenses under the Revenue Credit Program (revenue sharing) was \$648,945 for the year ended December 31, 2022.
-The majority of the remaining expenses represents fees paid by the participants for the setup of loans and maintenance.
+Fees paid by the Plan for professional, legal, accounting, and other expenses are paid through revenue sharing and direct payment from the Plan's forfeitures account and amounted to \$282,833 for the year ended December 31, 2023.
+The total revenue used to offset these expenses under the Revenue Credit Program (revenue sharing) was \$716,588 for the year ended December 31, 2023.
+The majority of the remaining expenses represents fees paid by the participants for the setup of loans and maintenance, which amounted to \$623,654.
 The Plan also invests in Wabtec stock.
 Wabtec is the plan sponsor, and therefore, transactions qualify as party-in-interest transactions.
-Investment expense from parties-in-interest transactions and interest from participant loans amounted to \$204,671,975 for the year ended December 31, 2022.
+Investment income from parties-in-interest transactions and interest from notes receivable from participants amounted to \$205,067,018 for the year ended December 31, 2023.